-For Level 1 technologies such as the Mel\Delta k LIBS system, a formal comparison of field technology and laboratory results is left to the instrument developer.
-To assist the developer in the interpretation of the data, data formats and simple comparative analyses are included with the raw data.
-The Mel\Delta k LIBS results from the quality control samples (blank soil, control soil, and duplicates) are presented in the same manner as described earlier for the laboratory data, but with little interpretation or assessment.
-In addition, the field soil sample analysis data are presented in tabular format in Appendix A with the validated results from each laboratory shown alongside the Mel\Delta k LIBS results for each target element.
-Scatter plots are included in this chapter in which the Mel\Delta k LIBS data are plotted against the laboratory reference data set.
-To further assist the technology developer in understanding the data, possible analytical approaches are suggested that might be taken in comparing the technology data with reference laboratory data.
+For Level 1 technologies such as the stripping analysis techniques, a formal comparison of field technology and laboratory results is left to the instrument developer.
+To assist the developer in the interpretation of the data, several data formats and simple comparative analyses are included with the raw data.
+The stripping analysis results from the quality control samples (blank soil, control soil, and duplicates) are presented in the same manner as described earlier for the laboratory data, but with little interpretation or assessment.
+In addition, the field soil sample analysis data are presented in tabular format in Appendix A. The validated results from each laboratory are shown alongside the stripping analysis results for each target element.
+This chapter contains scatter plots in which the stripping analysis data are plotted against the reference laboratory data set.
+To further assist the technology developer in understanding the data, possible analytical approaches are suggested for comparing the technology data and reference laboratory data.